lucidprojects/dueling_distant_banjos/README.md

 ```
 cd midi_can
 ```
-4) Create a 'secrets.h' e.g.  - This file is ignored from the repo for privacy
+4) Create a 'secrets.h' - This file is ignored from the repo for privacy
 ```
 nano secrets.h
 ```